 About

-This website is part of the link network experiment.
+This website is part of the HTML network experiment.

-The link network is a participatory web, created by people linking to people.
+The HTML network or link network is a locally constructed web, created by persons linking to persons.

-The experiment is about building a JavaScript app that crawls and indexes web pages linked by rel=friend links in the browser, discovering the network without relying on a backend server.
+The experiment is about building a JavaScript app that crawls and indexes web pages connected by rel=friend links, providing local discovery without central coordination and with all processing taking place in the browser.

-Updates can be HTML and CSS, images, video, or whatever you can come up with.
+Updates can be HTML and CSS, images, video, or whatever one can come up with.

-To publish to the link network you must allow the open web to read your channel URL by setting the Access-Control-Allow-Origin: * HTTP header (or by using a hosting provider that does this for you).
+To publish to the HTML network one must allow the web to read ones channel URLs by setting the Access-Control-Allow-Origin: * HTTP header (or by using a hosting provider that does this automatically).

 Some documentation is available at /local.html.txt.
-You can also read the code.
+It is also possible to read the code.
 It's free software.

 My channel URL is the index.html page on this website, where I test features of the app.
 The HTML code of those updates, and their history, is also a way to learn about what the app can do.

-If you want to try out the web app, add a site with rel=friend links (e.g. https://lofihi.fi) to get started (or click this link).
+To try out the web app, go to the web app and follow a site with rel=friend links (e.g. https://lofihi.fi) to get started (or click this link).

 Sitemap